18F/e-manifest/CONTRIBUTING.md

 users.
 The account credentials are available from the e-Manifest development team.

-The username and password env variables should be in the `.env.development` file located in the root with the following form:
+The username and password env variables should be in the `.env` file located in the root with the following form:

     CDX_USERNAME = "put username here"
     CDX_PASSWORD = "put password here"

-In other words, `cp .env.example .env.development` and edit the file with the supplied API keys.

 In addition to these API keys, you will need the username, password, and security question answers in order to sign in via the web UI.
 These can also be